Toblerity/Fiona/docs/manual.rst

   :py:mod:`json` or :py:mod:`simplejson` modules.
 * If your data is in a RDBMS like PostGIS, use a Python DB package or ORM like :py:mod:`SQLAlchemy` or :py:mod:`GeoAlchemy`.
-Maybe you're using :py:mod:`GeoDjango` in this already.
+Maybe you're using :py:mod:`GeoDjango` already.
 If so, carry on.
 * If your data is served via HTTP from CouchDB or CartoDB, etc, use an HTTP package (:py:mod:`httplib2`, :py:mod:`Requests`, etc) or the provider's Python API.